Muppet1856/BluetoothWebsite/README.md

    export GITHUB_WEBHOOK_SCRIPT="/path/to/your/script.sh"
    ```

-On each push, the script executes in the background, allowing simple auto-deployments.
+On each push, the script executes in the background with the branch name as its
+first argument, allowing simple auto-deployments.

 ---